-Life after treatment can be challenging to those new to recovery, which is why Recovery Care Partner offers three types of post-treatment support in Virginia, each with varying levels of intensity: case management, recovery care monitoring and transition coaching.
+Life after treatment can be challenging to those new to recovery, which is why Recovery Care Partner offers three types of aftercare services or post-treatment support in Virginia, each with varying levels of intensity: case management, recovery care monitoring and transition coaching.

 We also offer sober living and transportation services, as well transition and academic coaching.
 Contact us today to learn more about how we can help you on your road to recovery.